As a wife and a mom to two boys, Jenifer has kept her love of travel alive with exciting family trips.

 I love road trips!
-So, when we decided to take a trip to the the East Coast, we thought a New England Road Trip would be a great way to sample all that the area has to offer.
-The only issue was, how to get the kids to be happy in a car.
-That's a tall order for kids that say "Are we there yet?" after 30 minutes across town.
+So, when we decided to take a trip to the East Coast, we thought a New England road trip would be a great way to sample all that the area has to offer.
+The only issue was how to get the kids to be happy in a car.
+That's a tall order for kids who say "Are we there yet?" after 30 minutes across town.

 To get started, we flew from Los Angeles to Providence, Rhode Island.
 After a quick jaunt to Block Island, we rented a car to go up through Maine as far north as Quebec City and Montreal before heading back down through Vermont.

-Now that we returned, I'm sharing the ultimate New England road trip itinerary for families.
-In case you have any interest in doing the same, here are a few short tips before you get started.
+Now that we've returned, I'm sharing my ultimate New England road trip itinerary for families.
+In case you have any interest in embarking on a similar adventure, here are a few short tips to help you get started.

 5 Tips for a Road Trip with Kids

 With group road trips, you've got to make compromises.
 When kids are involved, that means planning to see/do things that keep everyone interested.
 In our case, parents and two boys—15 and 11 years old.
 I know this is an obvious tip but in my case, I had to remember to do things I wanted to do, instead of just focusing on what made everyone else happy.

 I planned almost every drive to be between 1 and 3 hours.
 Knowing that was my parameter, I looked for things to do or places to stop that fit within those guidelines.